dannydel/BlazorUtils/README.md

 services.AddScoped<StateServiec>();
 ```

-We want to be explicit here and do not want to mistakenly give service a singleton since that would make it available for all users in the app.
+We want to be explicit here and do not want to mistakenly give Blazor Server a singleton since that would make it available for all users in the app.
 Since WASM gets downloaded per client adding a singleton makes sense.

 Inject the StateService into your components.
 ```C#